thinkshout/drupal-integrations/README.md

 ## Enabling this project

 This project must be enabled in the top-level composer.json file, or it will be ignored and will not perform any of its functions.

+Add the "repositories" and "extra" entries below to composer.json then run `composer require thinkshout/drupal-integrations ^1.0@alpha`.
+(You'll end up with the "require" entry automatically.)
 ```
 {
     "repositories": [